Java-Guide-simple/pairCounter_Java/PROBLEM.md

-## Problem Statement: Find the count of total number of pairs in an array having given difference ##
+## Problem Statement: Find total number of pairs in an array of given difference ##

 **Given an array of numbers, find the count of total number of pairs in an array having given difference.
 The given difference should not be negative**